ArgentumSunset/GridWorld/answers.md

 a.
 It will move one space forward, then jump over the obstacle.

 b.
-It will move one space forward (to the edge of the grid), then turn ninety degrees and resume moving.
+It will move to the edge of the grid, then turn ninety degrees and resume moving.

 c.
 It will turn ninety degrees and resume moving.